brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-14-norma-cole-and-her-poetry-collective-with-madeline-cravens.md

 **Aaron Shurin** is Professor Emeritus in the University of San Francisco’s MFA Writing Program.
 He is the author of 14 books of poetry and prose, most recently *The Blue Absolute* from Nightboat Books.

-**Madeleine Cravens**, the *Brooklyn Rail'*s Development and Outreach Associate, moderates this conversation**.** In Fall 2020, Madeleine will be the Max Ritvo Poetry Fellow at Columbia University.
+**Madeleine Cravens**, the *Brooklyn Rail*’s Development and Outreach Associate, moderates this conversation**.** In Fall 2020, Madeleine will be the Max Ritvo Poetry Fellow at Columbia University.